 If a food allergy is suspected, your cat will be put on an elimination trial.
 He will eat a novel type of food (for example duck) to see if his allergies resolve.
 After several weeks, his usual food will be re-introduced to see if the allergies/hair loss return.

 If there is no apparent cause of hair loss, your veterinarian may want to perform routine blood tests to evaluate for an underlying cause such as hypothyroidism, Cushing’s syndrome.

-Diagnosis is usually made after other conditions have been ruled out.
+Diagnosis is made after other conditions have eliminated.